Updated: Dec 17, 2021

-Roll the pasta dough through the widest setting 5 times, till your dough has a rectangular shape and is smooth.
+Roll the pasta dough through the widest setting three times till your dough has an even rectangular shape and is smooth.
 Lightly dust the pasta with flour if it is at all sticky.

 Narrow the setting of the pasta machine to position '1' and roll the dough through.

-Continue passing the dough through the rollers, reducing the thickness by 1 setting each time until it reaches the desired thickness.
-It should now be very delicate, elastic to the touch and slightly translucent.
+Continue passing the dough through the rollers, reducing the thickness by one setting each time until it reaches the desired thickness.
+It should now be very delicate, elastic to the touch, and slightly translucent.

 Roll the pasta as thinly as you desire (I would use 7 out of 9, but it depends on the machine you have).

 Cut the pasta sheet into 10x14cm rectangles.
 Dust with semolina flour, cover with a towel, and set aside.

 Put a few tablespoons of the tomato sauce over the base of the cannelloni dish.

 Fill each pasta rectangle with 2-3 tablespoons of filling.

 Roll the pasta sheet to enclose the filling and place it seam side down on the dish.
 Repeat with the remaining ingredients until one layer of cannelloni is complete.